atassis/adonis-openapi/README.md

 ## What does it do?

-AutoSwagger tries to extracat as much information as possible to generate swagger-docs for you.
+AdonisOpenapi tries to extracat as much information as possible to generate swagger-docs for you.

 ## Paths